nd-crane/trusted_ke/evaluations/README.md

 ### Accuracy evaluation for RE

 Since we do not have a gold standard for RE, we cannot report an F1 score.
-Instead, we report 4 metrics for RE, which we evaluate manually: syntactic accuracy, semantic accuracy, consistency, and number of hallucinations.
+Instead, we report 3 metrics for RE, which we evaluate manually: syntactic accuracy, semantic accuracy, and consistency.
+We also report the number of hallucinations found in the set of sampled evaluation data.
+Lastly, we report the total number of triples generated, and the percent of documents with any triples generated, for the entire FAA dataset.
 These are described below:

 *Syntactic Accuracy*\
 Syntactic accuracy is the degree to which the output of the tool follows the grammatical rules in our set of guidelines.
 A triple is either completely syntactically accurate (1), half syntactically accurate (0.5), or syntactically inaccurate (0), depending on whether both, one of, or neither of the head and tail entities are correct, respectively.
 The grammatical rules are as follows: